gmail unsubscribeemail managementproductivity

 • Save 10-20 minutes daily on email management

-• Recover 1-5GB storage (if deleting old emails too)
+• Recover 1-5GB storage (if you delete old emails too)

 • Achieve inbox zero more easily